 When we talk about education in this context, we don’t just mean enrolling your team members in educational masterclasses specific to the industry; i.e. classes about new technologies or techniques in the salon industry.
 While this is important, and should definitely be done, we also encourage creating a culture of learning and openness by allowing staff to explore their interests outside the industry.
 As a business, any new skills are valuable, which means that nurturing this learning with educational classes, talks, master classes, summits, conferences, video trainings, and more can really pay off down the line.

 To create a culture of learning and development in your salon, speak openly to team members about their genuine interests in their one-to-one meetings, and create learning pathways that allow them to explore and develop these interests.
 If these interests are not directly related to the salon industry, don’t worry, they can always be applied later.
 Say, for example, one of your nail technicians is interested in learning more about marketing, but never got the opportunity to explore this in college; allow her the time to nurture this skill while working in your business and, chances are, she will bring these skills to life for your salon in the future.
 Even if you were to hypothetically lose a nail technician, you could gain a passionate, qualified, and creative marketing professional who understands your business, brings in new clients and helps you retain existing ones.

-Even in a smaller way, ensuring your team is fully trained to provide your services, communicate with clients, and work your salon software is a fantastic way to create loyal, confident, and empowered employees who last longer in your business.
+Even in a smaller way, ensuring your team is fully trained to provide your services, communicate with clients, and work your salon or spa management software is a fantastic way to create loyal, confident, and empowered employees who last longer in your business.

 Staff Retention Doesn’t Have to Be Difficult